So you’re wondering “how many domain names should I buy?” Well here’s a quick story before we dive into 10 rules I use.

 So even beyond building a brand – you shouldn’t choose a domain name simply for its perceived SEO value.
 Here’s Google’s (former) Head of Web Spam & SEO Liaison Matt Cutts on the topic…

 6. Don’t buy up misspellings (until you know)

 You’re good to go with buying 1 domain name and building a fabulous, fresh, informative, and lucrative site – but what if people misspell your domain name?
 Shouldn’t you go ahead and buy up the misspellings to keep people from “cybersquatting?”

 While yes, misspellings can be an issue – I don’t think they are a big enough issue to spend recurring fees on.
 But I’ll go one step further and remind you that you can actually find out if misspellings are a big issue in your Google Analytics.

 Here’s how.
-Go to Google Search Console –> Search Traffic –> Search Analytics then just keep an eye on any really frequent misspellings that Google spots in search results.
+Go to Google Search Console –> Performance –> Search Analytics then just keep an eye on any really frequent misspellings that Google spots in search results.
 If you see a misspelling that continually crops up – go ahead and buy it, then 301 redirect it to your site, otherwise save your money.